You Can Become Wealthy if You Don’t Listen to Naysayers. Part I.

 Over the years, your habits might change as your earning grows, but still, I hope you spend only as much as it is necessary for living and don’t waste money on expensive items like luxury cars and vacations.

 My old buddy who is still working as a computer programmer has ignored that rule.
-He bought expensive house but if it was not enough (considering the size of his mortgage loan), he spent about $100,000 on home decoration.
+He bought an expensive house but if it was not enough (considering the size of his mortgage loan), he spent about $100,000 on home decoration.

-Sure, his house was looking amazing… but did he think about the future, about coming retirement when no earning is on horizon?
+Sure, his house was looking amazing… but did he think about the future, about coming retirement when no earning is on the horizon?
 Guess what?
 The guy has lost his job, and for a while had financial hardship until he was hired but with lower compensation.

 Living below your means is a base for saving and investing.
 I know that Warren Buffet (the man who has more than enough) still drives old Chevrolet because he doesn’t have to display his wealth.
 For him, the car is just four wheels that deliver him from one point to another.